Coronavirus: COVID-19 - Apprenticeship guidance for employers

 As a result of the COVID-19 outbreak and the advice and measures put in place to slow the spread of the virus and protect the public, an apprentice’s attendance at work may be disrupted because of illness, caring responsibilities or operational disruption to your business.

-To support businesses who are paying sick pay to their employees the UK government has announced that it will bring forward legislation to allow small and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.
-The scheme will be open to all UK employers who had fewer than 250 employees on the 28 February 2020.
+To support businesses who are paying or who have paid sick pay to their employees the UK government announced legislation to allow small and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.
+The scheme will open to all UK employers who had fewer than 250 employees on 28 February 2020.

 Further information on the scheme can be found at the link below: